sedyh/awesome-ebitengine/README.md

 * [bitmapfont](https://github.com/hajimehoshi/bitmapfont) - A plug-and-play `font.Face`, that supports a wide range of languages and symbols
 * [bitsweetfont](https://github.com/quasilyte/bitsweetfont) - A plug-and-play `font.Face` that has limited language support, but has multiple sizes
 * [shapes](https://github.com/erparts/go-shapes) — A lightweight Ebitengine package for drawing common 2D shapes and simple effects.
+* [willow](https://github.com/devthicket/willow) - A display-tree 2D rendering layer for Ebitengine with batching, cameras, culling, and hit detection.
+Inspired by Starling and PixiJS, with a focus on performance.

 ### Video